MIT-LAE/TASOPT.jl/docs/src/data_io/data_basics.md

 The variable names of these indices indicate which `par` array they should access and hint at the quantity in question.
 For example, `ieTfuel` evaluates to `2` and retrieves the model's fuel temperature via `pare[ieTfuel]`.

 Note that for the multi-dimensional `par` arrays, indexing with a single Integer only retrieves the value for the first flight point of the first mission (namely, the design mission).
-Add'l indexing is required to access data from different flight points or missions.
+Additional indexing is required to access data from different flight points or missions.
 Indices for specific flight points are defined in `index.inc` and should be used when indexing `pare` or `para`, e.g., `ipstatic` for static ground condition or `ipcruise1` for the start of cruise.

 ```@example dataaccess